steveking-gh/steveking-gh.github.io/_posts/2021-02-07-writing_a_dsl_in_rust_part_2.markdown

     [dependencies]
     foo = { path = "./foo" }

-Similiarly, if the `foo` library depends on the local `bar` library, then we need to refer up one directory level with `../`
+Similarly, if the `foo` library depends on the local `bar` library, then we need to refer up one directory level with `../`

     # foo's Cargo.toml
     [dependencies]
     bar = { path = "../bar" }

+Modularizing a big project into private libraries is good practice in general and in Rust.
+Sadly, the `cargo publish` command expects a flat earth where an app's internal libraries must exist as free-standing crates!
+See [Closed and unfixed Issue #2224](https://github.com/rust-lang/rfcs/pull/2224).
+In practical terms, you must choose:
+* pollute [crates.io](https://crates.io/) with internal-only libraries
+* create a monolithic code structure without the use of internal libraries
+* Don't use `cargo publish` to publish your app

+I fell ass-backward into the third option.

 ## Fuzz Early and Often